peng-217/tp/docs/UserGuide.md

 ### Quit note function: `/quit`
 Allows user to quit note function.

 Example of usage:
-Example of usage:
 $ /note 1
 ```
-Please enter the title for this note (if you do not need title, type a spacing instead):
+Please enter the title for this note (if you do not need title, type a spacing or press enter instead):
 ```
 $ APPLE ON THE GROUND

 ```
 Please enter your note:
 ```

 $ /quit
 ```
 Ok!
 You have successfully quit note process!